 Well it is official, our readers are as obsessed about bread as we are.
 I know this because so many of you watched a video about dough rising!
 In fact, I did this post to satisfy the folks using our gluten-free chapter from Healthy Bread in Five Minutes a Day and their desire to see the dough in action.
 I mix up a batch, let it rise, shape and then bake it.
 Handling the gluten-free dough is very different then our other recipes, so I hope having a video will be helpful.

 This past week I got together with 3 enthusiastic bread bakers.
 I’d brought two buckets of dough to work with; the master recipe from ABin5 and the gluten-free brioche from HBin5.
 From those two buckets we baked everything from an epi and sticky buns to flatbreads like pita, pizza and naan.
-Charlie, Anne and Carole are very creative and not at all intimidated by bread baking, although they are fairly new at it.
-I was there to teach them about baking and yet I came away with all kinds of new ideas and inspiration.
 Out of a request for quick breakfast ideas to feed their kids (some of whom are on gluten-free diets) we experimented with making the gluten-free brioche into a naan.
 Rolled out in sugar and fried up in butter it was fantastic.
 The brioche cooked in this way had a crisp caramel coating with an almost pudding like interior.
 It was so good and easy that it got me thinking about making a more traditional version of naan with the gluten-free crusty boule dough I had left over.
 It was every bit as delicious as the naan made with our wheat doughs and still as quick.

 For those of you who are celiac or just baking for someone who is you will find all of the directions and tips for handling gluten-free dough below.
-It is just as easy as our other recipes, but requires slightly different techniques and a new list of ingredients.
+It is just as easy as the other recipes, but requires slightly different techniques and a new list of ingredients.
 Read More